vdstack/mockit/README.md

 ## Has the function been called with specific arguments?

 You can also check if the mocked function has been called with specific arguments.
-To do that, you just need to chain the `withArgs(...args)` helper, which takes the same arguments as the mocked function.
+To do that, you can use the `wasCalledWith(...args)` helper, which accepts any set of arguments.
 From there, you can use the same helpers as above.

 ```ts